 There are however many people , parents and some clinicians included who understand that conventional approaches to treatment are just not creating the clinical outcomes that we all wish to see.
 It is now well established within research that a multi agent and multi pronged 'attack', will be required to fully manage or eliminate DIPG.

 This may include, surgery for direct drug delivery, a priming of the tumour micro environment and immunotherapy approaches.
-If you are prepared to pay for private consultations you may want to engage the help of the 'DIPG Centre of Expertise Zurich (DCEz) - see main link - or seek out other experimental therapies in 'self pay' private settings.
+If you are prepared to pay for private consultations you may want to engage outside help or seek out other experimental therapies in 'self pay' private settings.

 Unfortunately new approaches in other locations really have not yet been studied in sufficient depth individually and in combination to make them available to every patient and currently will likely come at a huge cost expense to families .
 If you will be undertaking any of these options that may include overseas travel do make sure that on your return that you have a Consultant fully prepared to continue treating your child or provide any maintenance therapy and tests.

 It can become blurred whose care they are actually under?